cybertheory/converse/README.md

 LangBrain admits to the risks involved in creating highly autonomous agents.
 In order to mitigate such risks LangBrain aims to allow human observation of all communication through dashboards.

-**🗞️ Multi-Modality:**

-By natively providing multi-modal embeddings, LangBrain enables the processing and comparison of data across modalities (e.g. visual and textual).
-This aids in the creation of agents and autonomous systems that can comprehend the world across modalities.

 **🔗 Connections:**

 LangBrain aims to create a more nuanced ecosystem of connections to various community-added software packages based on use-case.